geigi/Tartan/README.md

 # Admin Features
 - Upload multiple Photos at a time
-- Themable by a single CSS file
+- Create color schemes with a single CSS file

 # Requirements
 - Chrome 10 (Release: 08.03.2011)